MLB 06: The Show: Franchise mode

 Also featured in MLB 06: The Show is Franchise mode, where in addition to multiple 162-game seasons, users control every part of the team, such as hiring coaches and setting prices.
 Users can sign free agents, deal with player contracts, and achieve franchise goals unique to each team.
 This setting is similar to Season Mode, as all players on a team are user-controlled during gameplay, unlike "The Show" mode.

 Home Run Derby

 The game also features Home Run Derby, a mode based on the event taking place every year on the night before the MLB All-Star Game.
 Users are allowed to play as any position player and can select between 2 and 10 players from any major league team.
 Users also determine venue, number of outs, and time of day.

 King of the Diamond

 The game includes an arcade style game called King of the Diamond, a fast-paced baseball mini-game with timed innings and a points system.
 Users choose between Crimson and Cobalt teams and select one batter and one pitcher from any team in MLB for their team.

+Development

+The game was first developed after Sony stopped using the 989 Sports name and started correcting the development studio as SCEA Sports Studio.
+The word "The Show" was added as a subtitle for all future Sony-produced MLB games to distinguish it from the simplified MLB 2006, a game from the same development team, and a new feature Rivalry Mode was added.